quavo19/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-> This is a leaderboard project
+> This is a leaderboard project that uses an involvement API to display a list of users and their scores in decending order.

 ## 🛠 Built With <a name="built-with"></a>